ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 several ClarityNLP tasks on a special validation document that was loaded into the ``claritynlp_test`` Solr core during setup.

-When we run our bare bones instance of ClarityNLP, it will process the validation document in our local Solr core, run the validation tasks, and write results to thelocal MongoDB instance.
+When we run this validation job, ClarityNLP will process the validation document in our local Solr core, run the validation tasks, and write results to the local MongoDB instance.
 We can extract the results into a CSV file for easy viewing and then run a special python script to check that the results are correct.

 You launch a ClarityNLP job by performing an HTTP POST of your NLPQL file to the ClarityNLP ``nlpql`` API endpoint.
 Since the local running instance of